Sonora

 Sonora (/es/), officially Estado Libre y Soberano de Sonora (Free and Sovereign State of Sonora), is one of the 31 states which, along with Mexico City, comprise the Federal Entities of Mexico.
-The state is divided into 72 municipalities; the capital (and largest) city of which is Hermosillo, located in the center of the state.
-Other large cities include Ciudad Obregón, Nogales (on the Mexico-United States border), San Luis Río Colorado, and Navojoa.
+The state is divided into 72 municipalities.
+The capital and largest city is Hermosillo, located in the center of the state.
+Other large cities include Ciudad Obregón, Nogales, San Luis Río Colorado (both on the Mexico-United States border) and Navojoa.

 Sonora is located in northwest Mexico, bordering the states of Chihuahua to the east, Baja California to the west (of the north portion) and Sinaloa to the southeast.
-To the north, it shares a border with the United States, and on the southwest has a significant share of the coastline of the Gulf of California.
+It shares a border with the United States, adjacent to the U.S. states of Arizona to the north and New Mexico to the northeast.
+The southwest has a significant share of the coastline of the Gulf of California.

 Sonora's natural geography is divided into three parts: the Sierra Madre Occidental in the east of the state; plains and rolling hills in the center; and the coast on the Gulf of California.
 It is primarily arid or semiarid deserts and grasslands, with only the highest elevations having sufficient rainfall to support other types of vegetation.

 Sonora is home to eight indigenous peoples, including the Mayo, the O'odham, the Yaqui, and Seri.
 The state has been economically important for its agriculture, livestock (especially beef), and mining since the colonial period, and for its status as a border state since the Mexican–American War.
 With the Gadsden Purchase, Sonora lost more than a quarter of its territory.
 From the 20th century to the present, industry, tourism, and agribusiness have dominated the economy, attracting migration from other parts of Mexico.